bkdev98/dotcom/content/meta.md

     time: '2017'
     url: 'https://ipeedy.com'
     detail: |-
-      * An Uber-like mobile app, create a market for small business.
-      * Built with React Native & GraphQL.
+      * An Uber-like mobile app, create a market for small business built with React Native & GraphQL.
   - detail: >-
       * A React Native boilerplate with Expo, Redux, React Navigation and Styled Components.